Doctor Harrison took his spectacles off and gazed at me.

 I slipped the knife into my pocket.

 “The knife is lovely.
-Once I know it’s sent, I’ll have to dispose of the phone.
-It’s not like anyone is going to miss you, are they?”
+Once I know it’s sent, I must dispose of the phone.
+It’s not like anyone will miss you,”

 He cried with so much effort that it forced the sticks deeper into his bicep and the meat of his back.